Sammyueru/SCRATCHWORKS/README.md

 3. Change the 480 in 'int steamAppID = 480; //Change to your Steam App ID' to your Steam App ID
 4. Change the SpaceWar in 'std::string scratchExe = "SpaceWar"; //Change to your Scratch Executable Name (WITHOUT FILE EXTENSION)' to your TurboWarp executable name WITHOUT THE '.EXE'
 5. Click 'Build->Build SRC'
-6. Copy 'Release/steam_api.dll' and 'Release/ScratchworksLauncher.exe' into your root packaged TurboWarp folder and open ScratchworksLauncher.exe
+6. Copy 'Release/steam_api.dll' and 'Release/ScratchworksLauncher.exe' into your root packaged TurboWarp folder and open 'ScratchworksLauncher.exe'

 # Initialize:
 ![alt text](README_STUFF/init.png)